Travel guide

 Remote work / nomad 15-30 days 20 GB or unlimited

-If you're someone who uses 4K video, Spotify at full blast, and a hotspot for your laptop, always round up.
+If you're someone who streams video in 4K, blasts Spotify, and uses a hotspot for your laptop, always round up.
 And remember that almost all hotels and cafes in Tallinn have Wi-Fi, so you can save large downloads (series, updates) for when you're connected to a fixed network.
-To avoid overspending, these tricks for saving data abroad will come in handy.
+To avoid overspending, these tricks to save data abroad will come in handy.

 eSIM for Estonia: coverage, GB, and how much you need for your trip